AdobeDocs/campaign-classic.en/help/message-center/using/testing-message-templates.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Managing seed addresses in transactional messages
+title: Test transactional message templatess
-description: Managing seed addresses in transactional messages
+description: Learn how to manage seed addresses in transactional messages in order to preview and test them in Adobe Campaign Classic.
 audience: message-center
 content-type: reference
 topic-tags: message-templates
 exl-id: 417004c9-ed96-4b98-a518-a3aa6123ee7b
 ---
-# Testing message templatess {#testing-message-templates}
+# Test transactional message templates {#testing-message-templates}

+Once your [message template](../../message-center/using/creating-the-message-template.md) is ready, follow the steps below to preview and test it.

 ## Managing seed addresses in transactional messages {#managing-seed-addresses-in-transactional-messages}